-In addition to the requirements of the Diploma, the MSc requires the completion of an additional taught module and submission of a research project.
+In addition to the requirements of the Diploma, the MSc requires the completion of the literature review module and submission of a research project.
 Work involved in the research project is the equivalent of an ADDITIONAL 3 modules.
 The research project can be worked on throughout the duration of study, but is submitted in the final year of study.